Erebus confirms David Russell for Bathurst 1000 - Speedcafe

 “Brodie’s an incredible driver and he’s very talented so for me to be there and support him in these two big races is great.”

-With the return of the Sandown 500, the 40-year-old from Northern New South Wales will get two races in the #99 Coca-Cola Gen3 Chevrolet Camaro.
+With the return of the Sandown 500, the 41-year-old from Northern New South Wales will get two races in the #99 Coca-Cola Gen3 Chevrolet Camaro.

 “The Sandown 500 is such a nostalgic race for many and one that I’ve been a part of personally for a number of years,” added Russell.